-Argentine President Macri picked in poll to narrowly win re-election
+Argentine President Macri has slim lead for re-election in early poll

-BUENOS AIRES (Reuters) - Argentine President Mauricio Macri is predicted to narrowly win re-election against his main challenger, Peronist candidate Alberto Fernandez, according to a new poll published on Thursday.
+BUENOS AIRES (Reuters) - Argentine President Mauricio Macri has a narrow lead against his main challenger, candidate Alberto Fernandez, according to a poll published on Thursday, one of the first since candidates have officially announced their intention to run.

-With a difference of 2 percentage points, Macri was predicted to defeat Fernandez, whose running mate is populist former President Cristina Fernandez, according to the 2,000 voters polled online, by telephone and in person by local firm Management & Fit.
-The poll has a margin of error of 2.2%.
+Macri was 2 percentage points ahead in the race to defeat Peronist candidate Fernandez, whose running mate is populist former President Cristina Fernandez, according to the 2,000 voters polled online, by telephone and in person by local firm Management & Fit.
+That slight lead is less than the poll’s margin of error of 2.2%.

-Macri and his running mate, moderate Peronist Miguel Angel Pichetto, would win 45% of the votes in an election run-off scenario in November, with the Fernandez ticket at 42.9%.
+According to the poll, Macri and his running mate, moderate Peronist Miguel Angel Pichetto, would win 45% of the votes in an election run-off scenario in November, with the Fernandez ticket at 42.9%.

-Macri’s time in office has been marred by economic turmoil.
-His 2015 campaign promises to kick-start Latin America’s third-largest economy have largely failed to materialize, with the economy shrinking 2.5 percent in 2018 and rolling 12-month inflation now more than 57 percent.
+But in an open field, which mirrors how the first round of voting would take place in October, the Fernandez ticket would have a slim lead of less than 2% over Macri, which would lead to a second-round head-to-head.

 Alberto Fernandez has criticized Macri’s policies and vowed to “rework” Argentina’s huge financing deal with the International Monetary Fund for $56.3 billion.
 Though the Fernandez ticket has yet to announce a specific economic plan, they said they would tackle unemployment and the slump in industrial production.